 Due to day trading rules you may only make up to one allocation change per day.
 Day trading means buying and selling the same security on the same day.
 These restrictions are mandated by Regulation T of the Federal Reserve Board and FINRA Rules.

 Deposits and withdrawals result in the purchase or sale of shares of the ETFs that compose the stock and bond baskets.
 Money that you deposit is used to buy shares and money that you withdraw comes from the proceeds of shares sold.
 The number of shares bought or sold is dependent on the size of your transaction and your Allocation.

 Deposits are automatically invested within 1-2 business days into your portfolio, based on our algorithm’s recommended mix of funds.

 Withdrawals typically take 4-5 business days to reach your linked checking account, and includes trade settlement and transmission through the ACH network back to your bank.

 There are two other main transaction types that occur in your Betterment account which are not a direct result of any action you take with the account management tools.
 Instead, Betterment initiates these transactions automatically according to certain preset parameters.

 When funds you own issue dividends Betterment will automatically reinvest the cash proceeds into the Stock and Bond funds based on your Allocation setting.

 Rebalancing is a way for Betterment to keep your account holdings from drifting away from your Target Allocation setting.
-To learn more about our rebalancing practices, read our support article.
+Learn more about our rebalancing practices.